 Suzy Goodrick, Suzy Goodrick Photography

-Tara: I am a female, lesbian, 31-year-old, driven-as-hell, LGBT+ Destination Wedding Photographer who loves her job + her clients!
+Tara: I am a female, lesbian, 31-year-old, driven-as-hell, LGBTQ+ Destination Wedding Photographer who loves her job and her clients!

 Jessica: I’m an alternative hybrid fine-art wedding photographer on the East Coast with a colorful and vibrant painterly style.
 Being a “hybrid” photographer means that I shoot both digitally and with film!